JeetPanchal09/US-house-price-prediction-Task-/README.md

 > I have downloaded some data from "Kaggle" ,which verified and trusted site by data scientist and contians original data.Other than that some of the data I have downloaded from Wikipedia.

+> data which i have used in this notebook is given in Data folder.